-3. They need to feel that you believe in them.
+Your clients need to feel that you believe in them.

-Clients who leave your office complaining they’re not being heard and understood hate their divorce and the time they spend with you.
-Way too often you take on a client you don’t believe in, and that doubt seeps into the relationship.
+Too often clients leave your office complaining they’re not heard.
+They already hate their divorce but they also hate spending time with you.
+Way too often you take on a client you don’t believe in and that doubt seeps into the relationship.
 The worst person in the world knows who they are.
-Your role is to work within the law and not pass judgment.
-They also need clarity: the law is in place for everyone, and manipulating the narcissist’s position just because you can, doesn’t help them, their children, or your own place in the world.
+They also need clarity.
+The law is in place for everyone.
+When you manipulate it, you risk jeopardizing children and your integrity.

-4. They need to know they’ll be okay.
+Your client needs to know they’ll be okay.